mbrt/jira-template/README.md

 `conf.yaml`, the utility can be used to create and get tickets from Jira.

 Whenever you create a ticket, you have to specify the summary in the command line.
-You can edit the ticket description via the editor that is fired up with the command.
+You can edit the ticket description via the editor that is fired up afterwards.

 ## Configuration
 Start from the example in `examples/conf.yaml`: